 Recessional in D Major Op.
-2 (from Ten Pieces for the Organ 2 Staff, Op.
-1-9) by Dr. Steven Monrotus, dedicated to and performed by Dr. Vidas Pinkevicius at Vilnius University St. John's Church in Vilnius, Lithuania, a worship center which has the largest pipe organ in LIthuania with 3,500 pipes, one of the most beautiful mechanical action instruments in Europe speaking into one of the finest acoustics in the world with 5 seconds of reverberation.
+2 by Dr. Steven Monrotus, dedicated to and performed by Dr. Vidas Pinkevicius at Vilnius University St. John's Church in Vilnius, Lithuania, a worship center which has the largest pipe organ in Lithuania with some 3,500 pipes.

+This is one of the most beautiful mechanical action instruments in Europe speaking into one of the finest acoustics in the world.

-This piece is worked homophonically in "keyboard style" without observing the limits of voice ranges, and it's not difficult to learn or to play.
+This is a piece worked homophonically in "keyboard style" without observing the limits of voice ranges, and it's relatively easy to learn and to play.
 It has no pedal part.
-It would be unusual to find another recessional
+It would be unusual to find another recessional score in simple triple

 For a description of how this piece was put together ...
 See blog/archive [YOUR IDEAS].

-the world, a thoughtful and inspired improvisor, and a phenomental teacher and composer of organ music in his own right, and we thank him for recording this piece and posting it on Youtube for public viewing.
+organ music.
+We thank him for recording this piece along with many others and posting it on Youtube for public viewing.

 NOTE: Dr. Pinkevicius is the webmaster of the Secrets of Organ Playing [ www.organduo.lt ] blog.
 He has recorded over one hundred on line podcasts with organists from around the world, has written hundreds of articles on organ playing, teaches music at Vilnius University, teaches the

 organ through the Unda Maris studio in Vilnius, provides private instruction in organ playing, gives frequent recitals, has mentored many organ students from all over the globe, and has made many educational videos on various aspects of organ playing.

 He was also instrumental (no pun intended) in providing critical guidance and encouragement leading to the launching of Organ Bench [ www.organbench.com ] as a web site and the composition